FePhyFoFum/phyx/doc/Programs.md

 ```

 * **pxtscale**: Tree rescaling.

-Tree rescaling by providing either scaling factor (`-s`) or root height (`-r`) (not both); the latter requires an
+Tree rescaling by providing either scaling factor (`-s`) or root height (`-r`) (not both); the latter requires an ultrametric tree.
-ultrametric tree.
 ```
-pxtscale -t ultra.tre -s 2.0
+pxtscale -t tree_file -s 2.0
 ```

-* **pxupgma**: builds a basic upgma tree
+* **pxupgma**: upgma tree inference

-This is a basic upgma tree builder, definitely not for making publishable trees, it's here because there are not many out there and it's useful if you're teaching a phylogenetics class and need an example of one of the earliest ways trees were made.
-It also prints the distance matrix to the screen.
+This is a basic upgma tree builder based on uncorrected p-distances.
+Definitely not for making publishable trees; it's here because there are not many out there and it's useful if you're teaching a phylogenetics class and need an example of one of the earliest ways trees were made.
 ```
-pxupgma -s drosophila.aln
+pxupgma -s alignment_file
 ```

-* **pxvcf2fa**: convert vcf file to fasta alignment (force to uppercase with `-u` argument)
+* **pxvcf2fa**: convert vcf file to fasta alignment

+Convert characters to uppercase with the `-u` argument.
 ```
 pxvcf2fa -s vcf_file
 ```